bentleygd/ITGC/DOCS.md

 <h2>ITGCLIB Classes</h2>
 <h2>ITGCAudit</h2>
-The ITGCAudit class is a super class that is meant to be inherited by sub-classes to allow those sub-classes to be able to use the class methods and instances variables (detailed below).
+The ITGCAudit class is a base class that is meant to be inherited by sub-classes to allow those sub-classes to be able to use the class methods and instances variables (detailed below).
 This is done to reduce duplicate code.

 **Class Methods**:
 - **ITGCAudit.get_ad_users** \- This method retrieves users from specific OUs (specified in the [ldap][search_ou] portion of the configuration) and stores them in the self.ad_users variable.
 It returns the self.ad_users variable as user_list.